 Part A. PROFESSIONAL ETHICS

 Unit I: Legal Profession (9 Hrs)

 a) Historical Perspective

 b) Role of a Lawyer in Independent India

 c) Concept and Necessity of Professional Ethics

 d) Code of Conduct

 e) All India Bar

 Unit II: Norms of Professional Ethics Regarding the Client and (9 Hrs)

 General Public

-a) Lawyer's Ten Commandments
+- a) Lawyer's Ten Commandments

-b) Duty to the Client
+- b) Duty to the Client

-c) Duty to the Opponent
+- c) Duty to the Opponent

-d) Duty to Public
+- d) Duty to Public

-e) Duty to Self
+- e) Duty to Self

-f) Duty to Render Legal Aid
+- f) Duty to Render Legal Aid

-g) Restrictions on the Engagement of Other Employment
+- g) Restrictions on the Engagement of Other Employment

+Unit III: Professional Ethics and Etiquettes

+- a) Fee-Structures

+- b) Refusal of Briefs

+- c) Power of Compromise

+- d) Retainers

+- e) Negligence
-Unit III: Professional Ethics and Etiquettes (9 Hrs) a) Fee-Structures b) Refusal of Briefs c) Power of Compromise d) Retainers e) Negligence f) General Rules and Professional Etiquettes to be Observed in Court g) Brief-Stealing, Under-Cutting, Touting as Lawyers h) Ethics, Integrity and Aptitude: Court Manners and Etiquettes Part B. ACCOUNTANCY FOR LAWYERS Unit IV: Fundamentals of Double Entry I (9 Hrs) a) Object of Account Keeping b) Essentials of a Proper Record c) Personal Accounts d) Books of Accounts-Ledgers, Cash Books, Bill Book, Purchase Book, Journal, Bank Reconciliation Statement, Trial Balance, Balance Sheet Unit V: Fundamentals of Double Entry II (9 Hrs) a) Capital and Revenue b) Income and Expenditure c) Receipts and Payments Accounts d) Bills of Exchange e) Promissory Notes and Cheques f) Partnership Accounts g) Single Entry System h) Depreciation and Reserves i) Solicitor's Account Part C. BAR BENCH RELATIONS Unit VI: Duties of Advocate to Judge and Court (9 Hrs) a) Rules of the Bar Council of India Framed under Sec.
-49 (C) of the Act Unit VII: Control of Professional Misconduct by Bar (9 Hrs) Council of India and State a) Function of the Bar Council b) Disciplinary Committee i.
-Power in Conducting Inquiry ii.
-When Can a State Bar Council Initiate Action Against an Advocate?
-And for Limitation of Time of Inquiry and its Consequences iii.
-Costs, Review of Orders, Withdrawal of Proceedings iv.
-Unit VIII: Appeals to the Bar Council of India, and to (9 Hrs) the Supreme Court a) 10 major judgments of the Supreme Court on the Contempt Proceeding

-Unit IX: Disciplinary Proceedings Against a Lawyer (9 Hrs) for the Violation of Ethic Rules a) Rules Relating to the Disciplinary Proceedings and Review b) Complaint and Inquiry under Sec.35, 36, and 36B of the Advocates Act Part D. VIVA - VOCE (9 Hrs)
+- f) General Rules and Professional Etiquettes to be Observed in Court

+- g) Brief-Stealing, Under-Cutting, Touting as Lawyers

+- h) Ethics, Integrity and Aptitude: Court Manners and Etiquettes

+Part B. ACCOUNTANCY FOR LAWYERS

+Unit IV: Fundamentals of Double Entry I

+- a) Object of Account Keeping

+- b) Essentials of a Proper Record

+- c) Personal Accounts

+- d) Books of Accounts- Ledgers, Cash Books, Bill Book, Purchase Book, Journal, Bank Reconciliation Statement, TrialBalance, Balance Sheet

+Unit V: Fundamentals of Double Entry II

+- a) Capital and Revenue

+- b) Income and Expenditure

+- c) Receipts and Payments Accounts

+- d) Bills of Exchange

+- e) Promissory Notes and Cheques

+- f) Partnership Accounts

+- g) Single Entry System

+- h) Depreciation and Reserves

+- i) Solicitor's Account

+Part C. BAR BENCH RELATIONS

+Unit VI: Duties of Advocate to Judge and Court

+a) Rules of the Bar Council of India Framed under Sec.
+49 (C) of the Act iii.
+Limitation of Time of Inquiry and its Consequences iv.
+Costs, Review of Orders, Withdrawal of Proceedings Unit VIII: Appeals to the Bar Council of India, and to (9 Hrs) the Supreme Court a) 10 major judgments of the Supreme Court on the Contempt Proceeding Unit IX: Disciplinary Proceedings Against a Lawyer (9 Hrs) for the Violation of Ethic Rules a) Rules Relating to the Disciplinary Proceedings and Review b) Complaint and Inquiry under Sec.35, 36, and 36B of the Advocates Act Part D. VIVA - VOCE (9 Hrs)